Eating Salmon While Pregnant – Is it Safe?

 Which Types of Salmon are Safe for Pregnant Women?

 There are various types of salmon dishes that can be safely consumed during pregnancy.
+The key to keeping salmon safe during pregnancy is selecting properly cooked dishes and avoiding raw preparations.
 Check this list to know the best salmon to eat while pregnant.

 1. Tinned or Canned Salmon